‘We Buy Houses for Cash’ Signs: Possible Scam or Legitimate Offer?

 Answering these questions about your property and deciding what your priorities are can help you make the right decision for your circumstances.

 Still on the fence?
-Learn more about the pros and cons of selling to cash buyers, and how to connect with reputable companies here.
+Learn more about the pros and cons of selling to cash buyers and how to connect with reputable house buying companies.

 Bottom line: Compare reputable cash buyers before you commit

-“I would always recommend the seller at least get a consult with a licensed real estate agent,” advises Miskanic.
+“I would always recommend the seller at least get a consult with a licensed real estate agent,” Miskanic advises.

-If leaning toward working with an investor or a quick-sale company, remember there’s a million and one out there, and you don’t have to work with the company listed on the bandit sign around the corner.
+If you’re considering working with an investor or a quick-sale company, keep in mind that there are countless options available.
+You don’t have to choose the company advertised on the bandit sign down the street.
 Take the time to research reputable companies and compare various cash offers.
 It may surprise you how much one offer varies from another.

 One easy way to get your first cash offer is to use HomeLight’s Simple Sale platform.
 Simple Sale reduces the risk and uncertainty of a traditional sale falling through.
 It’s as simple as entering your home details and HomeLight will provide you with a no-obligation cash offer.